When it comes to creating and launching online courses, we’ve got it down to a science here at Teachable.

-This gives people a “now or never” mentality and encourages them to take the leap and purchase.
-This is often necessary for your first round of students before you’ve been able to gain testimonials or word of mouth marketing.
+This gives people a “now or never” mentality.
+It encourages them to take the leap and purchase.
+This is often necessary for your first round of students before you are able to gain testimonials or word of mouth marketing.
 This is especially true when you’re not necessarily targeting your efforts at a direct audience like you would be with your email list.

 During the week or two that your sales page is live, you’ll need to come up with a targeted launch strategy focusing on the channels we established earlier.